nickfox/GpsTracker/phoneClients/windowsPhone/README.md

-this is the version 1.0 windows phone client for gpstracker.
+This version of the windows phone client works fine with both servers.